Liverpool Protestant Party: 1930 to 1945

 The Local Government Act 1929 abolished the Boards of Guardians and handed their responsibilities to local authorities.
 Liverpool Corporation took over three Boards – West Derby for the North and East of the city, Liverpool for the City Centre and Toxteth Park for the South.
 Some rationalisation of the various hospital and other facilities took place which meant that the Liverpool Board of Guardians 9 acre facility at Brownlow Hill became redundant.
-The City Council decided to sell the site to the Archdiocese of Liverpool in order for the archdiocese to build a Catholic cathedral.
+The city council decided to sell the site to the Archdiocese of Liverpool in order for the archdiocese to build a Catholic cathedral.
 Sales of redundant land and property to Catholic interests had been blocked by Protestant representatives on the Boards, but under the council the sale went ahead with Conservative approval.

 This led to the Protestant Party contesting the City Council elections of November 1930.
-Only the party leader Pastor Longbottom was successful, in St Domingo, but in several wards the Protestant Party took enough votes from the Conservatives to cause them to lose them to Labour.
+Only the party leader Harry Dixon Longbottom was successful, in St Domingo, but in several wards the Protestant Party took enough votes from the Conservatives to cause them to lose them to Labour.

 It opposed the emergent socialist politics of the Labour movement and called for curbs on immigration into Great Britain from Roman Catholic areas of Ireland.
 It also blamed Irish immigrants for unemployment, poor housing and high rates.

 It primarily fought local government seats, but did stand the Reverend H. D. Longbottom in the Liverpool Kirkdale seat for Westminster elections from 1931 until 1945.
 In 1931, he took a quarter of the votes cast.